MicrosoftDocs/content-templates/templates/org/aac/aac-sample-solution-content.md

 > REQUIRED STATEMENT: If using this section, include the following statement to introduce the section:

-Performance Efficiency refers to your workload's ability to scale to meet user demands efficiently.
+Performance Efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
 For more information, see [Performance Efficiency pillar overview](/azure/architecture/framework/scalability/overview).

 > This includes scalability considerations.
 > Are there any key performance considerations (past the typical)?